 This requires getting buy-in from leaders at your organization to start testing throughout the business unit.
 Remember that the goal is not testing to win, but testing to learn.

-3 They regularly practice A/B testing
+3 Regularly practicing A/B testing

 A/B testing takes the guesswork out of creating personalized, engaging digital experiences.
 It allows insurers to discover, test, and measure CX optimization strategies that will delight consumers.
 Forrester found that firms that regularly practice A/B testing, however, were 1.5x more likely to report faster growth.